Other reviews:1

 The drink tastes cool going down, something like peace and freedom, he thinks.
 Or death. p.
 266

 Reader reaction to this story will probably split into two groups.
 Some will hate it and think that the male characters are misandrist caricatures, and the women’s peaceful utopian society both unlikely and unrealistic; others will love the “Let’s get rid of the men” power fantasy, and see the story as a clear-eyed view of what the world would be like without the dreaded patriarchy.
-I suspect that the irony of the women’s final actions—where they act in a way as equally as ghastly as what has gone before—will be lost on this latter group and, if it isn’t, I’m guessing this will be written off with the usual revolutionary zeal: “the ends justify the means”, “you can’t make an omelette . . . .”, etc. What did Lorimer do to deserve a death sentence other than possess a Y chromosome?
+I suspect that the irony of the women’s final actions—where they act in a way as ghastly as the men supposedly do—will be lost on this latter group and, if it isn’t, I’m guessing this will be written off with the usual “the ends justify the means” zeal.
+After all, what did Lorimer do to deserve a death sentence other than possess a Y chromosome?

 There are four pieces of non-fiction in this volume.
 Leading off is the Introduction by Gordon R. Dickson, where he discusses the remarkable quality of current SF, and suggests this is due to the wide freedom that writers have within the genre with regard to “idea, pattern, attitude or style”.